Biologics: Projects and Folders

 3. If multiple groups need to share and compare data, and also keep clear which data came from which group originally, you could apply a container prefix in each group's folder so that all data would be consistently identified.
 In this scenario, each container would need its own sample type definitions so that the naming patterns would propagate the prefix into the created samples.

-4. For more integrated sharing, configure Biologics in a top level LabKey project, then add one or more sub-folders of that project, all also of folder type "Biologics".
-These sub-folders are called Projects within Biologics.
-Bioregistry and Sample definitions can be shared among the Projects and permissions controlled independently.
+4. For more integrated sharing, configure Biologics in a top level LabKey project, then add one or more subfolders, all also of folder type "Biologics".
+Bioregistry and Sample definitions can be shared among the Folders and permissions controlled independently.
 Learn about this option in the next section.

 5. Storage systems (freezers, etc.) can be shared among folders with different permissions.
 Users will only be able to see details for the stored samples to which they have been granted access.
 Learn more about shared storage in the Sample Manager documentation:

-To manage Projects, select > Projects.
-You can customize types of data and specific storage systems available per Project.
+To manage Folders, select > Folders.
+You can customize types of data and specific storage systems available per Folder.
 Learn more in the Sample Manager documentation here:

-When in use, you'll see Projects listed on the left side of the main menu.
-Select the desired Project, then click the item of interest on the menu or the links for its dashboard or settings.
-You will see the contents of the application 'scoped' to the selected Project.
-Selecting the top-level container (aka the "home" Project) will show all data the user can access across all Projects to which they have been granted "Read" permissions.
+When in use, you'll see Folders listed on the left side of the main menu.
+Select the desired Folder, then click the item of interest on the menu or the links for its dashboard or settings.
+You will see the contents of the application 'scoped' to the selected Folder.
+Selecting the top-level container (aka the "home") will show all data the user can access across all Folders to which they have been granted "Read" permissions.

-When multiple Biologics Projects (subfolders) are in use, the notes about cross-Project actions are the same as for Sample Manager, where Registry Sources are called Sources.
+When multiple Biologics Folders are in use, the notes about cross-folder actions are the same as for Sample Manager, where Registry Sources are called Sources.
 Learn more in this topic:

 Restricted Visibility of Inaccessible Data